-New students, faculty and staff can obtain an identification card at the Public Safety Office Room L2.61, New Building.
+New students, faculty and staff must obtain an identification card at the Public Safety Office Room L2.61, New Building.
 While on campus students, faculty, and staff must possess a John Jay College ID Card.
 The ID card is the property of the College and must be presented upon request of a College official.
-If your card is lost/stolen, please go to the Public Safety

-Office to obtain a replacement ID card and pay a replacement fee of \$10.00.
+In the event that an ID card is lost or stolen, please go to the Public Safety Office, room L2.61 of the New Building, to obtain a replacement ID card and pay a replacement fee of \$10.00 (cash only).
 If you are no longer a student, faculty or staff member, your ID card must be returned to the Department of Public Safety.